 Plasma therapy is an experimental treatment that uses plasma derived from the blood samples of people who have recovered from COVID-19.
 The hypotheses around this form of therapy is that the plasma contains neutralizing antibodies that can transfer immunity (passive) to someone fighting the virus.
 Plasma therapy has been used in the past to treat SARS and Ebola as well as many other infections.
 This medical technique is over 100 years old.

 Is Yale New Haven Health using plasma therapy?

 Yale New Haven Health is participating in the national Expanded Access to Convalescent Plasma for the Treatment of Patients with COVID-19.
 Over 200 other hospitals are currently participating in this trial.
-To date, over two dozen patients have received plasma across our health system.
-We hope that in the upcoming weeks and months, we will soon learn what benefits that plasma therapy may have on the recovery of COVID-19 patients.
+We hope that in the upcoming months, we will learn what benefits that plasma therapy may have on the recovery of COVID-19 patients.